minthemiddle/Quick-Capture/README.md

 A quick capture app (written in Tauri) to add thoughts to your daily note.
 It has a plain multiline textarea where you can add your thought.
+It's meant for Markdown text input.
-You set the path to your daily notes via an input field.
+You set the path to your daily notes or standalone notes via an input field.
+The save mode can be set to either "Append to Daily Note" or "Save as Standalone Note".

+For daily mode:
 This will append the given thought to a daily note.
 If no daily note is present, it will also create the note first.
 If intermediate folders don't exist, it will create the folders.

-It's meant for Markdown text input.

 It only works with daily notes in the `YYYY-MM-DD.md` format for now.

+For daily note:
+This will create a standalone note with the given thought.

-Every thought is added in the following format: _H2 Timestamp > Text > Newline_
+Every thought is added in the following format: _H2 Timestamp > Text > Newline_ for daily notes.
+For standalone notes, the format is _H1 Timestamp > Text > Newline_.

 **Usage**
 Copy binary to applications and double-click.
+Set the save mode to either "Append to Daily Note" or "Save as Standalone Note".
-Set path to where your daily notes live.
+Set the path to where your daily notes or standalone notes live.
-Write your thought and submit via button click.
+Write your thought via `cmd+enter` (Mac)/`ctrl+enter` (Windows).
-You can also submit via `cmd+enter` (Mac)/`ctrl+enter` (Windows)
 Your input is automatically saved as a draft while you type (updates on pause).
 Drafts are restored when you reopen the app.
-Speed up app launching with with an app like Alfred or Raycast and hotkeys.
+Speed up app launching with an app like Alfred or Raycast and hotkeys.

 **Formatting Shortcuts**
 The app supports the following formatting shortcuts: